jegasus/world-manager/README.md

 # Compatibility

 ## Operating Systems
-Currently, the tool only works on Windows.
-Compatibility for Linux and Mac users is one of the top items on the roadmap.
+Currently, the tool has only been tested on Windows and Linux systems.
+Compatibility for Mac users is one of the top items on the roadmap.

 ## Foundry
 The tool has only been tested on Worlds built for Foundry 0.7.9.
 If you have